 Purpose of the panel

-- Give advice and recommendations to staff on potential physical and aesthetic impacts of proposed buildings, landscapes, streetscapes, parks and infrastructure projects
+- The potential physical and aesthetic impacts of proposed developments

-- Foster an effective relationship with the development industry
+- Fostering an effective relationship with the development industry

-- Increase public awareness about design in Hamilton
+- Increasing public awareness about urban design in Hamilton

 Composition of the panel

 There are nine members on this panel that consist of:

 - urban designers

 The recommendations of the panel are forwarded to Planning and Economic Development staff who accept them as input through the planning process and utilize these recommendations to shape the staff recommendation (or in the case of site plans the staff decision) going forward.